 The most complicated situation will be if the Queen passes while at Balmoral Castle in Scotland, where she spends every summer, and where Scottish rituals would take place after her death.
 She would be moved to Holyroodhouse in Edinburgh, then be carried up the city’s Royal Mile to St. Giles Cathedral for a service before being placed on the Royal Train to London.
 Her subjects will likely wait along the route to throw flowers and pay their respects as her train passes by.

 This is the royal residence where the Queen is “most happy.”

 Several rituals will take place to solidify the new monarch’s position.
 “There are really two things happening,” one of his advisers told the Guardian.
 “There is the demise of a sovereign and then there is the making of a king.”
 Charles is scheduled to make a speech on the evening of the Queen’s death to address the people.
 The next day, at 11 a.m., Charles will be proclaimed King, and he will swear an oath called the accession declaration.
 Heralds will read a proclamation throughout the city, trumpets will sound, the flag will be raised back up, and cannons will go off in a royal salute.
 The coronation, however, won’t happen for months to allow time for a mourning period and preparation of the ceremony.

-Read more on what will happen when Prince Charles becomes king.
+Read on to find out what will happen when Prince Charles becomes king.